f5devcentral/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 Using the "In Container Diagnostic Services"

 #.
 Click on DNS Lookup
 #.
-Enter "studentXX.example.internal" (replace studentXX with your student ID i.e. student01)
+Enter "adjective-animal.example.internal" (replace adjective-animal with your namespace ID i.e. poetic-quail)
 #.
 Click on Lookup

 You should no longer get an error.